 Find out more about studying for a BSc (Hons) degree in Computer Security with Foundation Year at LJMU.
 Apply now to take the next steps to your future.

-Find out more about studying for a BSc (Hons) degree in Software Engineering with Foundation Year at LJMU.
-Apply now to take the next steps!
+Find out more about studying for a BSc (Hons) degree in Computing and Smart Devices at LJMU.
+Apply now to take the next steps towards your future.